efskap/sefr/README.md

 ## Configuration/Customatization

 ### Config file
-On its first startup, `sefr` will automatically generate a TOML configuration file in the directory provided by the [directories crate](https://crates.io/crates/directories).
+On its first startup, `sefr` will automatically generate a TOML configuration file in the config directory provided by the [directories crate](https://crates.io/crates/directories).
 Any subsequent changes should be made inside it.

 e.g. For Linux, the config file will be found in `~/.config/sefr/config.toml`.